keks24/raspberry-pi-luks/README.md

    * [Changing the user password](#changing-the-user-password)

 # Introduction
 This repository shall describe all necessary steps in order to encrypt the `root partition` of the Raspberry Pi stock image `Raspberry Pi OS Lite`; currently `Debian 10 (Buster)` on a `Raspberry Pi Model B Rev 2`.
-The instructions should be adaptable for other Raspberry Pi revisions as well.
+The instructions are adaptable for other Raspberry Pi revisions as well.

 The entire setup was done on a `Banana Pi Pro` with [`Armbian Buster (mainline based kernel 5.10.y)`](https://www.armbian.com/banana-pi-pro/).